-Dr. Virginia Rauh, ScD, MSW, serves as deputy director of the Center for Children’s Environmental Health, where her work focuses on the adverse impact of exposure to air pollutants, including second hand smoke and pesticides; on pregnancy and child health; and the susceptibility of disadvantaged populations to environmental hazards.
+Dr. Virginia Rauh, ScD, MSW, is a professor of Population and Family Medicine at the Mailman School of Public Health.
+Her work focuses on the adverse impact of exposure to air pollutants, including second hand smoke and pesticides; on pregnancy and child health; and the susceptibility of disadvantaged populations to environmental hazards.

-Dr. Robin M. Whyatt, DrPH, serves as deputy director of the Columbia Center for Children’s Environmental Health and co-director of the Exposure and Biomarkers Core.
-Her work focuses on the effects of non-persistent pesticides on birth outcomes and neurocognitive development and endocrine disruptors (phthalates and bisphenol A) on immune function, asthma etiology, and obesity.
+Dr. Robin M. Whyatt, DrPH, is a retired professor of Environmental Health Sciences and served as the co-director of the Exposure and Biomarkers Core.
+Her work focused on the effects of non-persistent pesticides on birth outcomes and neurocognitive development and endocrine disruptors (phthalates and bisphenol A) on immune function, asthma etiology, and obesity.

-Dr. Rachel Miller, MD, serves as deputy director of the Columbia Center for Children’s Environmental Health.
+Dr. Rachel Miller, MD, is a professor of medicine in Environmental Health Sciences.
 Her research focuses on mechanisms for the onset of asthma and her clinical work specializes in the treatment of asthma and allergies.
 Her work is determining the importance of environmental allergen and pollutant exposure to the onset of allergies, asthma and immune responses.